victoriamccray/Hackathon/README.md

 ### Day 10: Solution Presentations and Program Close
 **Presenters: Hackathon Participants**
-- Students and participants present their models, applications, and analyses for feed
+- Students and participants present their models, applications, and analyses for feedback

 ## Additional Resources